A Graphic Designer’s Guide to Dashes: Hyphens, En Dashes, and Em Dashes

 Using Dashes in Design Software

-To keep your typography consistent, here’s how to insert each type of dash in Adobe InDesign, Illustrator, or Photoshop:
+Here’s how to insert each type of dash in Adobe InDesign, Illustrator, or Photoshop, along with keyboard shortcuts for Windows and Mac:

-En Dash: Go to Type > Insert Special Character > Hyphens and Dashes > En Dash.
+• En Dash: Type > Insert Special Character > Hyphens and Dashes > En Dash.

-Em Dash: Use Type > Insert Special Character > Hyphens and Dashes > Em Dash.
+• Em Dash: Type > Insert Special Character > Hyphens and Dashes > Em Dash.

 A well-placed dash can improve the flow and clarity of any text.
 It’s worth mastering this small detail in every project.

 Dashes may be small, but they carry weight in how your designs come across.
 Use hyphens to connect, en dashes to show range, and em dashes for emphasis.
-It’s the tiny adjustments like these that separate clean, thoughtful typography from cluttered design.
-Keep them in mind, and you’ll always have a polished, professional look.
+It’s the tiny details like these that separate clean, thoughtful typography from cluttered design.

 Back to top Arrow